Clay oven

 The primitive clay oven, or earthen oven / cob oven, has been used since ancient times by diverse cultures and societies, primarily for, but not exclusive to, baking before the invention of cast-iron stoves, and gas and electric ovens.
 The general build and shape of clay ovens were, mostly, common to all peoples, with only slight variations in size and in materials used to construct the oven.
 In primitive courtyards and farmhouses, earthen ovens were built on the ground.

 In Arabian, Middle Eastern and North African societies, bread was often baked within a clay oven called in some Arabic dialects a tabun (also transliterated taboon, from the طابون), or else in a clay oven called a tannour, and in other dialects mas'ad.
 The clay oven, synonymous with the Hebrew word tannour, lit. 'oven', was shaped like a truncated cone, with an opening either at the top or bottom from which to stoke the fire.
 Others were made cylindrical with an opening at the top.
 Built and used in ancient times as the family, neighbourhood, or village oven, clay ovens continue to be made in parts of the Middle East today.

 History and usage

-The earthen oven has historically been used to bake flatbreads such as taboon bread and laffa, and has been in widespread use in the greater Middle East for centuries.
-Aside from baking, some were used for cooking when pots were laid within the cavity of the oven and set upon hot coals covered in ashes.
-If the pots were intended to be left in the oven for an extended period of time (such as the night of the Sabbath day in Jewish culture where the food is left to cook until the next day), they would cover the opening at the top of the oven with a large, earthenware vessel.
+The earthen oven has historically been used for baking flatbreads such as taftoon (Persian: تافتون), taboon bread and laffa, and has been in widespread use in the greater Middle East for centuries.
+Aside from baking, some were used for cooking: pots were laid within the cavity of the oven and set upon hot coals, covered in ashes.
+If the pots were intended to be left in the oven for an extended period of time (such as the night of the Sabbath day in Jewish culture where the food is left to cook until the next day), the opening at the top of the oven would be covered with a large, earthenware vessel.